pycom/pycom-micropython-sigfox/readme.md

 * util_spectral_scan: Removed FPGA soft reset, now done by the HAL.
 * util_tx_continous: reworked to use HAL functions instead of 'manual' config, and use same SX1301 calibration firmware as the HAL.
+* Updated all makefiles to handle the creation of obj directory when necessary.

 ### v3.2.0 ###